HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

 ## Workbox

-[Workbox](https://developers.google.com/web/tools/workbox) is a set of libraries that help with common service worker use cases.
+<a hreflang="en" href="https://developers.google.com/web/tools/workbox">Workbox</a> is a set of libraries that help with common service worker use cases.
 For instance, Workbox has tools that can plug in to your build process and generate a manifest of files, which are then precached by your service worker.
 Workbox includes libraries to handle runtime caching, request routing, cache expiration, background sync, and more.

 Given the low-level nature of the service worker APIs, many developers have turned to Workbox as a way of structuring their service worker logic into higher-level, reusable chunks of code.
-Workbox adoption is also driven by its inclusion as a feature in a number of popular JavaScript framework starter kits, like [`create-react-app`](https://create-react-app.dev/) and [Vue's PWA plugin](https://www.npmjs.com/package/@vue/cli-plugin-pwa).
+Workbox adoption is also driven by its inclusion as a feature in a number of popular JavaScript framework starter kits, like <a hreflang="en" href="https://create-react-app.dev/">`create-react-app`</a> and <a hreflang="en" href="https://www.npmjs.com/package/@vue/cli-plugin-pwa">Vue's PWA plugin</a>.

 The HTTP Archive shows that 12.71% of websites that register a service worker are using at least one of the Workbox libraries.
 This percentage is roughly consistent across desktop and mobile, with a slightly lower percentage (11.46%) on mobile compared to desktop (14.36%).